soom-inc/Savage/README.md

 # Savage
 SVG templating engine written in Javascript.
+It's written as a CommonJS module for your convenience.
+You can also simply include it as usual and access the `Savage` object without worrying about a `require` statement.
 See index.html for an example.

 Usage:
 ```